HADLEY the HAWK. Focus Color: RED

 The Otter, Hawk, Wolf, Bear and Elephant represent very respected views from moral philosophy.
 We recommend combining the views of these 5 animals to balance out their strengths and weaknesses.
 For some tips on how to do this, please see the ethicspectrum page.

-For George Mason University community members who would like to learn more, the Leadership Education and Development Office (LEAD) offers workshops and other programs on ethics and leadership topics.
+For George Mason University community members who would like to learn more, the Center for Leadership and Intercultural Engagement (CLIE) offers workshops and other programs on ethics and leadership topics.
 The workshop that directly addresses the ethics and leadership topics discussed on this website is called: “What Would You Do?
 Making Tough Ethical Choices.”
 Please see our general page at lead.gmu.edu or our workshop request page.